tomasrasymas/vilnius-public-transport-passengers-traffic-analysis/README.md

 ## Passengers flow correlation between month

-Let's inspect which months are similar based on passengers flow.
+Let's inspect which months are similar to each other based on passengers flow on week days.

 ![alt text](docs/Passengers%20flow%20correlation%20between%20month.png "passengers flow correlation")